Grand Marshal (RPI): GM Week celebrations

 Today, a special committee plans the "GM week" events, which occur in the last week of March.
 The week kicks off with events in the Armory; in the past these have included twister, miniature golf, rock climbing, a pie eating contests, and laser tag.
 Then there are dozens of events each day of the week, hosted by various clubs and fraternities.
 Events usually include battle of the bands style concerts, tennis and volleyball tournaments, fireworks, and engineering contests such as an egg drop competition from the top of the JEC.
 At the end of the week, the final induction ceremony is often held in the Houston Field House.

 Grand Marshals

-There have been 159 Grand Marshals in the history of Rensselaer Polytechnic Institute, with a single two term Grand Marshal.
-Tiburon ’T’ Benavides ’27G was elected Grand Marshal during Grand Marshal Week 2025 and is currently serving for the 2025-26 term.
+There have been 160 Grand Marshals in the history of Rensselaer Polytechnic Institute, with a single two term Grand Marshal.
+Jordan Krishnayah '28 was elected Grand Marshal during Grand Marshal Week 2026 and is currently serving for the 2026-27 term.